OpenZeppelin/cairo-contracts/docs/Utilities.md

 # Utilities

-The following documentation provides context, reasoning, and examples for methods found in `tests/utils.py`.
+The following documentation provides context, reasoning, and examples for methods and constants found in `tests/utils.py`.

 > Expect this module to evolve (as it has already done).